AndHope/Basileia-Romaion/patch-notes.md

 - A new objective screen for the HRE and the ERE.
 - A new dlc icon for the mod.
 - A gui popup that warns you if you are playing without CMF.

+## Other changes
+- reorganized the main ai history file
+- revert tension changes
+- fix bug if EOC disappears
+- red clothes for br subjects purple only for BR proper
+- various small ai tweaks
+- various ai adjustments
+- increased irregular infantry defense as it was weird it was the only infantry that did not have higher defense than attack.
+- gave hussars the occupation bonus that all other cavalry have
+- adjusted country names to be a bit cleaner and more standardized
+- adjusted the anatolian ere minors to encourage them to help armenia
+- increase the world market goods demand buffer from 10 to 100 to hopefully increase trade demand
+- bit more restriction to aegypt ai taking the decision to sumbit to ere
+- wee bit more boldness
+- add in movements support for mods ai strategies
+- Adjusted trains market access to go up with the type of trains you have similar to port.
+- adjusted merchant owned and publicly trade to have less clerks to better balance with capitalist.
+- lowered amount of clerks employed by trade centers.
+- started adjusting ownership share to spread the wealth a bit more and hopefully allow organic liberalization over time especially in western europe.
+- Many buildings are now owned by the workers, not done yet but goal should be for the merchant class to be more powerful especially over time.
+- more sheep earlier
+- add meat mult modifier
+- Split the starting Syria thats an ere subject into two tags.
+	- BR_ANT: "Antiokheías kai Kyprou"
+	- BR_PAL: "Palaistíneía"
+- add flags for antioch and palestine
+- added unique tech for English fabric
+- company changes and fixes
+- rebalance Medici bank again
+- remove the double company_br_vinland_fishing_company
+- change the modifier for company_br_vinland_colonization_company
+- added three new society techs to help fill in the area between tier 2 and 3 thats a little light.
+- br_tech_mercantile_companies: "Mercantile Companies"
+- br_tech_mercantile_companies_desc: "The establishment of chartered companies that are granted exclusive rights to trade and colonize specific regions.
+These companies often played a - - - significant role in European expansion and imperialism."
+- br_tech_administrative_formalization: "Administrative Formalization"
+- br_tech_administrative_formalization_desc: "The process of creating formal structures and procedures for managing government functions and public administration.
+This includes the establishment of standardized bureaucracies, legal systems, and administrative practices."
+- br_tech_constitutional_guarantees: "Constitutional Guarantees"
+- br_tech_constitutional_guarantees_desc: "Democratic reforms give rise to legal frameworks that explicitly protect the rights of all citizens.
+By embedding equality and freedoms into constitutional law, states begin to move beyond representation toward true legal parity."
+- added new port pm Wayport to be between anchorage and Cargo Port and added 1 merchant_marine to anchorage
+- replaced the icon for prestige_good_br_byz_clothes and prestige_good_br_ven_clothes
+- rebalance the br_modifier_romaioi_culture_supremacy modifier
+- add another decision to move armenia east once all of eastern and western armenia under control.
+- minor decision updates
+- HRE performance improvements for the ai
+- bit of ownership changes
+- some starting pop adjustments
+- upgraded the saxony North Sea treaty to a defensive pact to hopefully help NSE not get wiped by Sweden every game
+- Turkic, Kipchak, Tatar, and Mongol-influenced names for Tartaria
+- Japanese-style hub names for the regions of Okhotsk, Chukotka, Outer Manchuria and Kamchatka eastern armenia given armenian names

+# 141

 ## Companies
 - company_ven_arsenal and company_gen_arsenal both given unique company icons